portchris/portchris.co.uk/README.md

 ### Variables

-On top of the usual [laradock .env sample](https://laradock.io/getting-started/) I have made the following additions
+On top of the usual [laradock .env sample](https://github.com/laradock/laradock/blob/master/env-example) I have made the following additions / alterations

 ```
 ### Paths #########################################################